-This applies to all Rubber Plant varieties, whether the foliage be solid or variegated.
+All of this you read here applies to all Rubber Plant varieties, whether the foliage is solid or variegated.

 Ficus elastica is their botanical name and besides Rubber Plant, they ‘re also called Rubber Tree, Rubber Fig and India Rubber Tree.
 They grow outdoors year-round in temperate climates and can reach 80-100’ in nature.
 This is about repotting Rubber Plants in pots as indoor plants.

 HEAD’S UP: I’ve done this general guide to repotting plants geared for beginning gardeners which you’ll find helpful.

 Me surrounded by Ficus elastica Rubys in a grower’s greenhouse.